siennana/siennana/README.md

 ##### 🔭 I’m currently working on:
 * siennacodes.com - my portfolio website which acts as a mini desktop operating system. https://siennacodes.com
-* billiards-ai - a computer vision and AI agent project that processes live or recorded pool games and tracks analytics
+* billiards-ai - a computer vision project that processes recorded pool games and tracks analytics

 ##### 📫 How to reach me: Email me at sienna.kaylenb@gmail.com